-March Budget Message, staff prepared Manager's Budget Addendum #113 analyzing the use of CDBG funds to meet Sacred Heart's request.
+The Housing Department has received a funding request from Sacred Heart Community Services for the rehabilitation and renovation of its main service center.
+Pursuant to direction in the Mayor's March Budget Message approved by the City Council, staff prepared Manager's Budget Addendum #112 analyzing the use of CDBG funds to meet Sacred Heart's request.
+However, the analysis was limited since additional information is needed on the project scope.
 Presuming the Sacred Heart request is eligible for CDBG funds, that request will come to the City Council for approval.
+Staff will complete its eligibility review in fall 2022.
 If there are remaining CDI funds, the Department will release a formal solicitation to nonprofits for letters of interest in the funds and would return to the City Council in fall 2022 with results and recommendations.
+To date, the Department has received an additional two inquiries from nonprofits on the availability of CDBG funding.

-CDI-Funded Non-Construction - Non-construction CDI projects include programs and other indirect services benefitting low- and moderate-income individuals and households.
+CDI Funded Non-Construction - Non-construction CDI projects include programs and other indirect services benefitting low- and moderate-income individuals and households.
 Enhanced code enforcement and job creation are two of the only "service" activities that can be funded with CDI funds.
-For enhanced code enforcement to be eligible, it must be proactive and linked with a special program, such as the City's Place-Based Neighborhood Initiative and Project Hope I and II.
-The City's Planning, Building and Code Enforcement Department will use CDBG resources for enhanced code enforcement in four specific neighborhoods that include Santee, Five Wounds/Brookwood Terrace, Cadillac/Winchester - Project Hope, and Roundtable - Project Hope II.
-When additional Planning, Building, and Code Enforcement Department (PBCE) staff are hired, Code Enforcement inspectors will also work in the Poco Way neighborhood, another Project Hope neighborhood.
+For enhanced code enforcement to be eligible, it must be proactive and linked with a special program, such as Project Hope I and II.
+The Department of Planning, Building and Code Enforcement (PBCE) will use CDBG resources for enhanced code enforcement in four specific neighborhoods that include Santee, Five Wounds/Brookwood Terrace, Cadillac/Winchester - Project Hope, and Roundtable - Project Hope II.
+When existing PBCE staff vacancies are filled, Code Enforcement inspectors will also work in the Poco Way neighborhood, another Project Hope neighborhood.
 Table 6 provides a list of the programs to be funded under the CDI category.
-Note that the Enhanced Code Enforcement in Targeted Neighborhoods line item has been updated to match the proposed FY 2022-23 City budget figure.
+It should be noted that the Enhanced Code Enforcement in Targeted Neighborhoods line item has been updated to match the FY 2022-23 City budget figure.